yulijia/en/_posts/2020-03-22-The-Global-Rise-of-Populism.md

 Nativism, xenophobia, racism are on the rise.
 We couldn't avoid facing more and more conflict between China and the West.
 Nobody will win in the last.

+In China, there are also lots of people support for Populism, some of them believe the COVID-19 is *de novo* synthetic viruses, some of them believe traditional medicine is better than modern medical medicine.
+They believe the person who says the truth but not consistent with the government voice is the spokesperson for the West.
+Personal attacks via social media are more and more common.

+The ideology gap between the West and China will become larger than we could think.

+The economic gap between the developed countries and developing countries will become larger than we could predict.
+By the way, do you see many artists from South East Asia or Latin American or Africa at the virtual concert series -- One World: Together at Home?
+Do you think those people have their voice in the world?